ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 111. Switch from Safari to Chrome.
 Regret it.

-112. Invent a startup that doesn't solve a provlem, just vibes.
+112. Invent a startup that doesn't solve a problem, just vibes.

 113. Compile a ranked list of your past clients in order of passive-aggressive email signature length.